-The 8th house is where we unleash our psychological problems, and the game-playing that happens is a substitute for real intimacy, it is the place where unresolved childhood issues burst through in the heat of an argument, and we say nasty things that once said have changed the relationship forever.
-Wiser folks believe that opening up our soul to someone, letting them into on our thoughts, fears; feelings is what it feels like to be really naked.
-Intimacy is familiarity, closeness, a private place for two people to exchange love and that’s what being unclothed really means, stripping down to our primary emotional selves, and that is the real turn-on.
-In Pluto’s house, it can be a battleground rather than the playground, but it is through the archway of intimacy that we can bond with others more deeply and form a psychic tie.
-Only in the 8th house does it describe the extreme feelings of intimate relationships, love, death, pain, depth, and we are kind of thrown into the house of psychologist.
-Our intimate partners tend to be the ones we psychoanalyze the most along with the self.
-The power of destructive relationships are in their ability to open up the doors to transformation, but they also have the power to drive us to a breaking point, reaching our limit, and often spinning out-of-control.
+We unleash our psychological problems in the eighth house, and the game-playing that occurs serves as a substitute for authentic intimacy; it is the house where unresolved childhood issues burst through during an argument, and we say nasty things that, once said, have permanently changed the relationship.
+Those who are wiser say that giving up our soul to someone, letting them in on our innermost thoughts, fears, and feelings is what it feels like to be completely naked.
+At its most basic level, intimacy is familiarity, connection, and a private space for two people to exchange love, and that’s exactly what being unclothed means: stripping down to our most primal emotional selves, and that is the ultimate turn-on.
+As a battleground rather than a playground, Pluto’s home may be a difficult place to be, yet it is via the archway of intimacy that we can join with others more profoundly and develop a psychological relationship.
+We are hurled into the house of psychology only in the 8th house because it describes the severe emotions of personal connections such as love, death, agony, and depth.
+The people in our lives who are closest to us, as well as ourselves, are the ones who we psychoanalyse the most.
+It is the potential of toxic relationships to open the doors to change that gives them their power; but, they also have the ability to drive us to our breaking point, pushing us to our limits, and frequently spinning out of control.